 The spread of COVID-19 is one the biggest public health challenges we have faced, and research has a key role to play in the fight against it.
 Research is helping us to develop diagnostic tests, treatments and vaccines and to prevent and manage the spread of the virus.

-To ensure COVID-19 research can start as quickly as possible, the Health Research Authority and the devolved administrations are using a fast-track process to review new studies and amendments to existing studies, often within a few days of application.
-We are also publishing information about approved studies on our website within days of approval.
+To ensure COVID-19 research started quickly as possible, the Health Research Authority and the devolved administrations developed a fast-track process to review new studies for certain types COVID-19 research studies, such as vaccine studies, and amendments to existing studies, often within a few days of application.

 How to apply for fast-track approval

 Our fast-track approval process provides dedicated support to researchers to enable their study to be swiftly reviewed by a Research Ethics Committee and approvals specialists.

 To request fast-track approval, please contact email@example.com.
 Please do not directly contact a Research Ethics Committee

 The process is managed via the Director of the Approvals Service, and research leads in the devolved administrations if appropriate.
 More detail about the process can be found in our guidance about applying for fast track review.